 Well, folks, we've been cooped up for a while now, and like a frog in boiling water, many of us have let our living spaces devolve into grimy, tiny-hair-dusted dens of sludgitude and disarray.
 Just because you haven't had anyone over in, awhile

 months doesn't mean that they're never coming back.
 The time for home improvements is now, and your personal loo is no exception.

 "But it's not my fault that my bathroom is gross," you may say.
 "I have roommates!
 I've been busy!
 My bathroom hasn't been updated since 1993, my landlord is an asshole, my cabinetry is ugly AF, the tiling is hideous!"
 HELLO!
 We’ve all been there (some of us are still there), and today we can help, and for cheap.
 We, too, have had to rent an apartment whose bathroom loves to spread its dingiest goddamn wings in matters of hardware, lighting, and general ambiance.
 No more.
 It's time to scour off that soap scum and make it nice in there.
 After all, the bathroom, toothpaste-flecked as it may be, is an important place in our lives.

-We need a few more DIY stay-at-home projects as we wait in our queue for a jab of Johnson & Johnson or whatever, so we're going for the gold by doing a little step-by-step upgrading of our salles de bain, from the walls to the floor to the lighting.
-And best of all, every single one of these jazzy and pizzazzy enhancements is under $100.
+We’re still riding that “new year, new us” motivational wave, so we're going for the gold by doing a little step-by-step upgrading of our salles de bain, from the walls to the floor to the lighting.
+And best of all, every single one of these jazzy and pizzazzy bathroom upgrades is under $100.